 Maharashtra: One of the largest-and the wealthiest-states in India, whose capital is Mumbai (Bombay).
-Considered the land of yogis, especially of the Nath Sampradaya.

 Mahasamadhi: Literally "the great union [samadhi]," this refers to a realized yogi's conscious departure from the physical body at death.

 Mahashivaratri: "The Great Night of Shiva."
 The major, night-long festival of the worship of Shiva that occurs on the fourteenth day of the dark half of the lunar month known as Phalguna (usually in February, but every third year when an extra month is added to the lunar calendar, it may occur in March).